For more information contact customer care

 - Unplug power adapters when not in use because they keep using electricity even when the appliances are turned off.

-- Use compact fluorescent lights (CFL’s) in fixtures that are on more than four hours a day.
+- Use LED light bulbs in fixtures that are on more than four hours a day.
 They are expensive to buy, but will save you money in the long term.

-- Use a clothes dryer, clean the lint trap after every load and make sure the vent isn’t blocked.
+- If you use a clothes dryer, clean the lint trap after every load and make sure the vent isn’t blocked.
 Add a dry towel to help spread the moisture around and dry similar thickness clothes together.